 Stop Receiving Prescreened Offers for Credit Cards and Insurance

-Opting out through the website or calling the number will remove you from their pre-screening list at the main credit bureaus (Experian, Equifax, Innovis, TransUnion).
+The best way to stop the junk mail is to call the official hotline to opt out of pre-approved credit card offers (it will also stop firm offers for insurance).
+The number is 1-888-5-OPTOUT (1-888-567-8688).
+This hotline will send your information to the main credit bureaus (Experian, Equifax, Innovis, TransUnion).
 You will need to provide your Social Security Number and other personal information, but don’t worry, this site is legitimate.
 OptOutPrescreen.com is endorsed by the Federal Trade Commission.

 Opt Out of Unsolicited Commercial Mail